anyoptimization/pymoo/doc/source/installation.rst

-If the environment is not setup correct, the installation will NOT fail and you will still be able to use *pymoo* without the benefit of the compiled modules.
+If the environment is not set up correctly, the installation will NOT fail and you will still be able to use *pymoo* without the benefit of the compiled modules.